-- 411 412 Section 28.
+Section 28.
 Withdrawal of Application.
-A bargaining unit faculty member may withdraw an 413 application for tenure in writing to the Provost and the dean at any time before the Provost's 414 decision.
-Upon withdrawal, a bargaining unit faculty member will receive a notice of 415 appointment which expires at the end of the academic or fiscal year following the one in which - 416 - 417 418 - 419 Promotion to Full Professor Review the application for tenure was submitted.
+A bargaining unit faculty member may withdraw an application for tenure in writing to the Provost and the dean at any time before the Provost's decision.
+Upon withdrawal, a bargaining unit faculty member will receive a notice of appointment which expires at the end of the academic or fiscal year following the one in which the application for tenure was submitted.